Food Allergies & Food Intolerances

 The member of catering staff who receives a question from a customer regarding food allergies will pass it to the Catering Manager or Senior Person in charge for them to check the Ingredient List and give the answer orally to the customer or their representative for them to make an informed decision.

-• by a member of school staff
+• A member of school staff will present the child at the servery.

-• A double check is made against the food allergy folder before the child is served
+• A double check is made against the food allergy folder before the child is served.

-• The food is presented to the consumer in packaging
+• The food is presented to the consumer in packaging,

-• The food is packaged before the consumer selects it
+• The food is packaged before the consumer selects it,

-• The food is packaged at the same place where it is sold
+• The food is packaged at the same place where it is sold,

-• The food is either fully or partly enclosed by the packaging
+• The food is either fully or partly enclosed by the packaging,

-• The food cannot be altered without opening or changing the packaging
+• The food cannot be altered without opening or changing the packaging,

-• The food is ready for sale or service to the final consumer
+• The food is ready for sale or service to the final consumer.

 Food items which are sold or served as PPDS are labelled with a full list of ingredients and food allergy information in accordance with this legislation.